 In addition, the prices we receive for oil and natural gas production often reflect a discount to the relevant benchmark prices, such as the NYMEX West Texas Intermediate oil price or the NYMEX Henry Hub natural gas price.
 The difference between the benchmark price and the price we receive is called a differential.
-At December 31, 2018, most of our oil production from the Delaware Basin was sold based on prices established in Midland, Texas, and most of our natural gas production from the Delaware Basin was sold based on prices established at the Waha Hub in far West Texas.
-During the second quarter of 2018, the price differentials for oil sold in Midland and natural gas sold at the Waha Hub compared to the benchmark prices for oil and natural gas, respectively, began to widen significantly and continued to widen throughout much of the year.
+At December 31, 2018, most of our oil production from the Delaware Basin was sold based on prices established in Midland, Texas, and most of our natural gas production from the Delaware Basin was sold based on prices established in Midland, Texas, and most of 2018, the price differentials for oil sold in Midland and natural gas sold at the Waha Hub compared to the benchmark prices for oil and natural gas, respectively, began to widen significantly and continued to widen throughout much of the year.
 These widening basis differentials negatively impacted our oil and natural gas revenues throughout the second, third and fourth quarters of 2018.